flosch/pyrpc/README.md

 is newly instantiated for every request.
 It implements all provided procedures to the client; the method name is prefixed by `handle_`.

-Within every method a procedure has access to the following instance attributes:
+Every called method has access to the following instance attributes:

  * `address` - contains a (ip, port)-tuple of the remote client address
  * `data` - provides raw access to the request as a `dict`-object